help center

 Create a Sticky Transparent Header

-Create a cool sticky transparent header effect using Elementor’s CSS class.
+In this article, you can learn how to create a sticky transparent header effect using Elementor’s CSS class.

 Note